Mixed Berry Smoothie

 Ingredients

-• 1 3/4 cups unsweetened almond milk or other plant-based milk of choice
+• 1 3/4 cups milk of choice, almond, oat, soy, etc.

-• 1/2 cup frozen raspberries (70 g)
+• 1/2 cup frozen raspberries, 70 g

-• 1/2 cup frozen blueberries (70 g)
+• 1/2 cup frozen blueberries, 70 g

-• 1/2 cup frozen strawberries (70 g)
+• 1/2 cup frozen strawberries, 70 g

 Instructions

-1. Add all of the ingredients to a blender and start blending on low.
+• Add all of the ingredients to a blender and start blending on low.
 Slowly increase the speed to high then mix until smooth and creamy.
-Pour into a large glass and enjoy.

 Notes